 Robust telecom infra needed for 5G, IoT and M2M

-The year 2018 reinforced business relevance of ‘sharing’ business model- homegrown business concept, which is a Harvard Business School case study and is being emulated globally.
+The year 2018 reinforced the business relevance of the ‘sharing' business model- a homegrown business concept, which is a Harvard Business School case study and is being emulated globally.
 Under the sharing concept, the towers are shared on a non-discriminatory and transparent basis.
-The concept has advantages such as efficient use of capex, improved aesthetics, faster rollouts, energy savings, and better coverage quality.
+The concept has advantages such as efficient use of Capex, improved aesthetics, faster rollouts, energy savings, and better coverage quality.

-With the industry commitment towards developing green sustainable telecommunication, the industry converted around 15,000 mobile tower sites taking total count of diesel-free sites to 1 lakh 5 thousand sites.
+With the industry's commitment to developing green sustainable telecommunication, the industry converted around 15,000 mobile tower sites taking the total count of diesel-free sites to 1 lakh 5 thousand sites.